By Rabbi Cornelius Vanderbilt Steinberg | In-House Rabbi for The Inquirist Magazine

 To my friends and progeny:

-Be it known that any effort to honor my memory through the consumption of physical representations of my tears achieves exactly the opposite purpose; I would perceive it as a disrespectful trivialization of the hardships I endured in my lifetime, especially because the saltwater actually improves the taste of the parsley.
-If they really want to suffer like I suffered, they should dip parsley in something disgusting, like lukewarm diarrhea that’s been left outside in the sun for several days.
+Be it known that any effort to honor my memory through the consumption of edible representations of my tears achieves exactly the opposite purpose; I would perceive it as a disrespectful trivialization of the hardships I endured in my lifetime, especially because the saltwater actually improves the taste of the parsley.
+If they really want to suffer like I suffered, they should dip parsley in something disgusting, like diarrhea that’s been left outside in the sun for several days.

 I explicitly implore my progeny to never willingly consume saltwater or other substances understood to represent my tears or my suffering, especially as an attempt to honor/memorialize/commemorate my memory.